Review by Jamie McNeil

 Carpi is less well known among Anglo Disney readers but in Italy he is venerated among generations of fans for his work on other Italian titles as well as Topolino.
 The three stories collected here are very good and Carpi’s dedication to honing his craft is notable.
 If this volume does anything it’s to pique an interest in discovering more of Carpi’s work, especially on the Great Parodies, very few of which are available in English.

-The seventh Disney Masters volume looks at the further contributions of Paul Murry and Carl Fallberg in Mickey Mouse: The Pirates of Tobasco Bay.
+The seventh Disney Masters volume looks at the further contributions of Paul Murry and Carl Fallberg in Mickey Mouse: The Pirates of Tabasco Bay.